JoshGo6/InstallingGoOnUbuntu/test.md

     Hello, World!
     ```

-    If your system produced this output, you have now verified that your Go installation is complete.
+    If your system produces this output, your Go installation is complete and working.